EdJoPaTo/mqttui/README.md

 `sudo rpm -i <downloaded file>`

-#### Tarball for other Linuxes and MacOS
+### Tarball for other Linuxes and MacOS

-The binaries are also shipped as plain tarballs, targetting each architecture for any generic Linux.
+The binaries are also shipped as plain tarballs, targetting each architecture for any generic Linux or macOS.

-There are also arm64 and Intel based macOS binary tarballs.
+Note that the linux binaries are built for glibc based systems.
+You will need to compile [from source](#from-source) for other libc/musl systems like Alpine Linux.

 You need to extract the tarball and put the binary somewhere on your path (common locations are `~/bin`, `~/.local/bin` or `/usr/local/bin`).

+### Windows

+From the latest release, select `mqttui-<version>-<arch>-pc-windows-msvc.zip`

+There are Intel 64 bit and arm64 binaries for windows.

+The Zip contains binaries, and the whole folder needs to be extracted and put somewhere useful.

 ### From Source